 Mix the dough: With a danish dough whisk, hands, or large spoon mix together active starter, water, and salt in a 2 quart container with straight sides or a medium clear bowl.
 Add the flour and mix until the dough is shaggy and the flour is incorporated.
 Cover with a lid or dinner plate so the dough doesn't dry out and let sit for 30 minutes in a a warm spot.
 For a similar timeline as listed below keep the dough temperature at 75℉.
 150 grams sourdough starter, 350 grams water, 10 grams salt, 500 grams bread flour

-Stretch and folds: Perform a set of stretch and folds (pull dough out and then fold over itself, turn bowl and perform on other 3 sides) or coil folds every 30 minutes.
+Stretch and folds: Perform a set of stretch and folds (pull dough out and then fold over itself, turn bowl and perform on other 3 sides) every 30 minutes.
 Perform 3 sets.
 The goal is to get the dough to pass the windowpane test, described in more detail in the post.
 You can add your mix-ins in the first set of stretch and folds.

 First Rise: Let the dough rest on the counter in a warm spot to finish bulk fermentation.
-Bulk fermentation is done when the dough is jiggly, domed on top, bubbly on the sides, and risen 40-50%.
+Bulk fermentation is done when the dough is jiggly, domed on top, bubbly on the sides, and risen 50%.
 If it does not show these signs, continue to let the dough rise.
 At a dough temperature of 75 degrees Fahrenheit my dough is ready in 4 hours from the time it is mixed.

 Preshape: Dump the dough onto an unfloured surface and pull the dough towards the middle into a ball and then flip it over.
 Cup your hands around the dough and rotate counter- clockwise while sliding the dough towards you.
 Let sit for 30 minutes on the counter uncovered.

-Final Rise Counter Method- Leave the dough on the counter for 1-3 hours (this will vary depending on temperature of kitchen and strength of starter).
+Final Rise Opt 2 Counter Method- Leave the dough on the counter for 1-3 hours (this will vary depending on temperature of kitchen and strength of starter).
 Once it passes the "poke" test, meaning when you poke the dough with a lightly floured finger the dough will slowly fill in.
 If the dough springs back immediately it needs more time and if it does not fill back in at all it is overproofed and needs baked immediately.
 Place the dough in the freezer while your oven preheats.

 Preheat Oven: Preheat dutch oven in the oven at 450℉.
+To prevent the bottom of the loaf from burning, place a heavy-duty baking sheet on the rack below.

 Remove the bread from the dutch oven and allow to cool on a cooling rack before slicing.
 The bread should sound hollow when you knock on the bottom after coming out of the oven, this will tell you the bread is cooked through.